Salisbury North

 Population growth drivers in Salisbury North are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the estimated population for the Salisbury North statistical area (Lv2) is around 11,132.
-This figure reflects an increase of 449 people since the 2021 Census, which reported a population of 10,683.
-The change was inferred from AreaSearch's estimate of the resident population at 11,005 following examination of the ABS's latest ERP data release in Jun 2024, combined with an additional 69 validated new addresses since the Census date.
-This results in a population density ratio of 2,613 persons per square kilometer, placing Salisbury North (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 4.2% since the 2021 census exceeded the SA3 area's growth rate of 4.0%, marking it as a growth leader in the region.
-Overseas migration contributed approximately 62.0% of overall population gains during recent periods, driving primary population growth for the area.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Salisbury North is estimated at around 11,132 as of February 2026.
+This reflects an increase of 449 people (4.2%) since the 2021 Census, which reported a population of 10,683 people.
+The change is inferred from the resident population of 11,005 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 74 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,613 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Salisbury North's growth rate of 4.2% since the 2021 census exceeded the SA3 area's growth rate of 4.0%, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration, which contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population trends indicate an expected increase just below the median for statistical areas analysed by AreaSearch, with the Salisbury North (SA2) area expected to grow by 1,443 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 12.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future population trends indicate a population increase just below the median of statistical areas analysed by AreaSearch, with the suburb expected to grow by 1,455 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 12.0% in total over the 17 years.

 Frequently Asked Questions - Population